2019 NB High School Programming Competition

-The 2018 NB High School Programming Competition was held on Friday, May 4th, on the Saint John campus of UNB.
+The 2019 NB High School Programming Competition will be held on Friday, May 3rd, on the Saint John campus of UNB.

 See this video about the 2017 contest.